-The course, part of the ideal path starting with the "Programming" course and prosecuting with the "Software Engineering" one, aims to present some abstractions and concepts useful for the design, development and maintenance of programs large size.
+The course aims to expand the procedural programming skills acquired during the "Programming" course, by presenting some abstractions and concepts useful for the design, development and maintenance of large size programs.
 The focus is on the object-oriented paradigm, with particular emphasis on the process of specification, modeling of data types, and design.
+Fundamental concepts of functional programming may also be introduced

 Expected learning outcomes